acpascal/wildonthefarm/content/pages/blog/index.md

     textAlign: center
 seo:
   metaTitle: Wild On The Farm - Blog
-  metaDescription: Explore the Wild on the Farm blog: plant remedies, detox tips, birdwatching guides, and stories from our cloud-forest sanctuary.
+  metaDescription: Explore the Wild on the Farm blog - plant remedies, detox tips, birdwatching guides, and stories from our cloud-forest sanctuary.
   socialImage: /images/the-farm.jpg
   type: Seo
 type: PostFeedLayout